vatger/project-overview/README.md

-CD - Concept Development    | The project's core features are being planned AD - Active Development     | Features are being developed T  - Testing                | The application's features are being tested in a closed environment OB - Open Beta              | The application is available to everyone, however is still in development R  - Released               | The application is available to everyone, it is being maintained and if required new features are added
+CD - Concept Development    | The project's core features are being planned AD - Active Development     | Features are being developed T  - Testing                | The application's features are being tested in a closed environment OB - Open Beta              | The application is released, however is still in development R  - Released               | The application is released, it is being maintained and if required new features are added
 ```